CarnegieLearning/connect-mysql-session/README.markdown

 --------------------
 * Now written (and maintained) in Coffeescript
 * Removed unnecessary dependence on Sequelize
-* Switched to mySql's in-memory database engine
+* Forward support for mySql's in-memory database engine

 Why MySQL for Sessions?
 ------------------------